McGill-MMA-EnterpriseAnalytics/Crunchbase/Readme.md

 What we want to perdict is: Status, Super Vertical (ie. Cybersecurity)

 # Results
 We conclude educaton, location, founded timing, and verticals indeed have a significant effect on the funding and operating status.
 We use Causalml as well as Randomforest feature importance to visualize this.
 We found using clustered semi-supervised learning did not result in good results.
+Recall was the most important accuracy measure, however optimizing for recall ended up having a poor performance on our test set.
+We conclude that more data needs to be collected for a precise model.

 Sample Visualization:
 <img src="shap.png"/>